Are you wondering how to spend your two days in Jaipur? Then you’ve come to the right place.

 The best time to visit Jaipur is during the winter months, from November to February when the weather is cool and pleasant.
 The temperature during the day ranges from 20°C to 25°C, while the nights can be chilly with temperatures dropping to 10°C.

-The monsoon season, from July to September, brings relief from the heat, but the city experiences heavy rainfall, which can disrupt travel plans.
+The monsoon season, from July to September, brings relief from the heat, but the city experiences heavy rainfall.
 The humidity during this time can also make it uncomfortable to explore the city.
-I visited in August and got lucky with only a few rain showers at night.
+I visited in August and got lucky with only a few rain showers at night, though I looked like a drowned rat most of the time.

 Are 2 days in Jaipur enough?